CodeTheCity/codethecity.github.io/README.md

 * Registered Port
 * From Port

+There are separate pages for the following:

+* List of weather events ordered by date
+* Graphs showing the number of each cargo type per day.
+There is a graph for each year.

 There is also an API for downloading all the data as CSV or JSON.
 Also for downloading JSON of the following:

 * List of unique cargo entries

-It also includes a set of graphs showing the number of each cargo type for each day.
-There is a graph for each year.
+* All weather entries

 # Installation